greg-raven/Uncommon-Sense/_posts/2020-06-15-heres-how-to-handle-the-situation-in-seattle.md

 ---
-title: 'Here's how to handle the situation in Seattle'
+title: "Here's how to handle the situation in Seattle"
 layout: post
 categories:
-- 'foreign policy'
+- foreign policy
 tags:
 - Greg Raven
 ---